GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/diff_from_original.rst

 * Compiler directives for stricter and thus safer language (some of them can be used to test upcoming or planned language changes)
 * Added C APIs not using stack pushes/pops
 * Variable change tracking
+* Function 'freeze()' for instances, tables, arrays.
+Make object immutable.
+Can be checked with 'is_frozen' method

 ----------------